Find a Qualified Attorney Near You

 Eventually, the pandemic posed a lower threat to public health.
 So, the CDC suspended the Title 42 policy.
 In response, Louisiana and 21 other states filed a lawsuit against the U.S. government.

-According to the Department of Justice (DOJ), the CDC had lawfully exercised its authority to suspend usage of Title 42.
+According to the Department of Justice (DOJ), the CDC had lawfully exercised its authority to suspend the usage of Title 42.
 The DOJ recognized that the pandemic-related threats to public health had subsided.

 As a result, Title 42 has ended.
-In February, the U.S. Supreme Court canceled its planned review of the Trump-era challenges to suspension of Title 42.
+In February, the U.S. Supreme Court canceled its planned review of the Trump-era challenges to the suspension of Title 42.

 Law Enforcement and Immigration in Louisiana

-Under a federal program, authorities run all convicts's names through a federal database.
+Under a federal program, authorities run all convicts’ names through a federal database.
 That database checks for immigration violations.
-The FBI, Department of Homeland Security (DHS), and Immigration and Customs Enforcement (ICE) share this database.
+The following federal agencies share access to this database:

 Employment Checks